kiyoon/jupynium.nvim/README.md

   -- Write jupyter command but without "notebook"
-  -- When you call :JupyniumStartAndAttachToServer and no notebook is open, -- then Jupynium will open the server for you using this command. (only when notebook_URL is localhost) -- It will open at the git directory of the current buffer, -- and start syncing the relevant file (file.ju.py will be synced with file.ipynb) jupyter_command = "jupyter",
+  -- When you call :JupyniumStartAndAttachToServer and no notebook is open, -- then Jupynium will open the server for you using this command. (only when notebook_URL is localhost) jupyter_command = "jupyter",
   -- jupyter_command = "~/miniconda3/envs/jupynium/bin/jupyter",

+  -- Used when notebook is launched by using jupyter_command.
+  -- If nil or "", it will open at the git directory of the current buffer, -- but still navigate to the directory of the current buffer. (e.g. localhost:8888/tree/path/to/buffer) notebook_dir = nil,

   -- Used to remember the last session (password etc.).
   -- You may need to change the path.